Hilton-Chan/COMP2113-Group-146/README.md

 Data structures for storing game status

-  - Board is stored as a nested vector
+  - The board is stored as a nested vector

 Dynamic memory management

-  -When a piece is placed onto a valid position it is dynamically inserted into the board vector, and the contents of the board vector are also dynamically updated to account for the flipping of pieces
+  - When a piece is placed onto a valid position it is dynamically inserted into the board vector, and the contents of the board vector are also dynamically updated to account for the flipping of pieces

 File input/output (e.g., for loading/saving game status)